Green organics curbside carts are being rolled out across more Yellowknife neighbourhoods.

 The carts are part of what the city calls its “centralized compost program”, which the city claims is providing economic, social and environmental benefits while reducing landfill.

-“Yellowknife has a strong commitment to building a more environmentally responsible city,” said Mayor Mark Heyck in a statement issued Friday.
+“Yellowknife has a strong commitment to creating an environmentally responsible city,” said Mayor Mark Heyck in the city’s news release about the carts.

-“The centralized compost program is a positive step forward in making Yellowknife a sustainable community.”
+“The roll-out of the centralized compost program is a positive step toward this.”